shorepine/amy/README.md

 ### The sequencer

-On supported platforms (right now any unix device with pthreads, and the ESP32 or related chip), AMY starts a sequencer that works on `ticks` from starting.
-You can reset the `ticks` to 0 with an `amy.send(reset_osc=amy.RESET_TIMEBASE)`.
+On supported platforms (right now any unix device with pthreads, and the ESP32 or related chip), AMY starts a sequencer that works on `ticks` from startup.
+You can reset the `ticks` to 0 with an `amy.send(reset=amy.RESET_TIMEBASE)`.

 Ticks run at 48 PPQ at the set tempo.
 The tempo defaults to 108 BPM.
 This means there are 108 quarter notes a minute, and `48 * 108 = 5184` ticks a minute, 86 ticks a second.
 The tempo can be changed with `amy.send(tempo=120)`.

-You can schedule an event to happen at a precise tick with `amy.send(... ,sequence="tick,divider,tag")`. `tick` is an absolute tick number.
-If given, `divider` is ignored.
-Once AMY reaches `tick`, the rest of your event will play and the saved event will be removed from memory.
-If `tick` is in the past, AMY will ignore it.
+You can schedule an event to happen at a precise tick with `amy.send(... ,sequence="tick,length,tag")`. `tick` can be an absolute or offset tick number.
+If `length` is ommited or 0, `tick` is assumed to be absolute and once AMY reaches `tick`, the rest of your event will play and the saved event will be removed from memory.
+If an absolute `tick` is in the past, AMY will ignore it.

-You can schedule repeating events (like a step sequencer or drum machine) with `divider`.
-For example a `divider` of 48 will trigger once every quarter note.
-A `divider` of 24 will happen twice every quarter note.
-A `divider` of 96 will happen every two quarter notes. `divider` can be any number to allow for complex rhythms.
+You can schedule repeating events (like a step sequencer or drum machine) with `length`, which is the length of the sequence in ticks.
+For example a `length` of 48 with `ticks` omitted or 0 will trigger once every quarter note.
+A `length` of 24 will happen twice every quarter note.
+A `length` of 96 will happen every two quarter notes. `length` can be any whole number to allow for complex rhythms.

+For pattern sequencers like drum machines, you will also want to use `tick` alongisde `length`.
+If both are given and nonzero, `tick` is assumed to be an offset on the `length`.
+For example, for a 16-step drum machine pattern running on eighth notes (PPQ/2), you would use a `length` of `16 * 24 = 384`.
+The first slot of the drum machine would have a `tick` of 0, the 2nd would have a `tick` offset of 24, and so on.

 `tag` should be given, and will be `0` if not.
 You should set `tag` to a random or incrementing number in your code that you can refer to later. `tag` allows you to replace or delete the event once scheduled.